Inventory Management for The Orchard

 We then moved on to some quickfire design exercises to get people thinking in terms of user experience.
 The first was crazy 8's, where we sketched out 8 quick ideas.
 We then voted on the best ideas.

-Workshop #3 - Userflow
+Workshop #3 - Critical User Path

 In another exercise, everyone is the group sketched ideas about the entire flow and we then voted on the best ideas.